 By Annie Moyer

 For some people, the news that Prince died at age 57 in April 2016 was just another day in the headlines.
-For others, it was a moment of shock and a day or two of head-shaking and deep sighs.
-But for me and many of my contemporaries, it was news that took us off guard, not only by the surface-level surprise of it, but by the deep emotional stab.
+For others, it was a moment of surprise, head-shaking, or deep sighs.
+But for me and many of my contemporaries, it was shocking news that took us off guard, not only by the surface-level surprise of it, but by the deep emotional stab.